 In election years, ETV Public Affairs produces debates for state-wide and national office.
 Public Affairs also broadcasts the Governor’s State of the State address.
 Each year, the governor addresses the joint assembly to give an overview to the body of issues important to the governor’s office and to the state.
 Legislators are given a chance to respond to the governor's speech.

 All this adds up to a busy season for Public Affairs.
-You can follow legislative issues by going to State House Today and follow the links.
+You can follow legislative issues by going to our news page.